 We strongly recommend performing a complete backup of your WordPress site (files and data) before modifying any files on your server.

-You can read about a WordPress backup plugin that can automate your backup process here:
+Learn about a great WordPress backup plugin that we recommend using to completely automate your WordPress site backups here:

 After your hosting provider notifies you that SSL has been installed and configured on your domain, do the following: